Understand your bill by understanding the energy market

 Breaking down your energy bill

-Although energy only accounts for 23 to 31% of the bill, the supplier (e.g. ENGIE Electrabel) must charge the end customer for all costs incurred by the various bill items (energy, transmission, distribution, taxes).
+Although energy only accounts for 20 to 30% of the electricity bill, the supplier (e.g. ENGIE Electrabel) must charge the end customer for all costs incurred by the various bill items (energy, transmission, distribution, taxes).

-Discover the average composition of your bill (in French)
+Example of the average composition of your bill (in French, source FEBEG)

 The players on the liberalised energy market